John I Tzimiskes: Death

 Tzimiskes died suddenly in 976 returning from his second campaign against the Abbasids and was buried in the Church of Christ Chalkites, which he had rebuilt.
 Several sources state that the Imperial chamberlain Basil Lekapenos poisoned the emperor to prevent him from stripping Lekapenos of his ill-gotten lands and riches.
 Tzimiskes left all his own personal wealth to the poor and the sick.
 He was succeeded by his ward and nephew, Basil II, who had been nominal co-emperor since 960.
 He left his successor a strengthened and expanded empire.

 Assessment

 Finnish philologist and researcher Paavo Hohti asserts that Tzimiskes was one of "Byzantine's most capable military generals", noting his talents as a mediator and a reformer of religious institutions.
-According to Hohti, Tzimiskes' successful campaigns against the Rus and the Arabs allowed him to restore the ascendancy of the Eastern Roman Empire in the Balkans and Mesopotamia.
+According to Hohti, Tzimiskes's successful campaigns against the Rus and the Arabs allowed him to restore the ascendancy of the Eastern Roman Empire in the Balkans and Mesopotamia.

 Legacy

-Tsimiski Street, the main commercial road in the center of Thessaloniki, is named after him. Çemişgezek in the Tunceli Province, modern day Turkey, is named after him, as he was born there.
+Çemişgezek in the Tunceli Province, modern day Turkey, is named after him, as he was born there.
+Tsimiski Street, the main commercial road in the center of Thessaloniki is named after him.
+His remains are now believed to be held in Mount Athos in Greece.